Quafadas/dedav4s/raw_docs/working_chart/typesafe.md

 # Discussion
 Typesafety is nice to have in the sense that it removes entire categories of "unplottable" states.
 However, many charts that typecheck, will not make sense.
 Given the flexibility of the vega schema, typesafety has a high mental burden.

+I'm on the fence about it's utility in this particular project.